 - Prospective students may want to check if the coursework involves any business training, since many herbal medicine graduates go on to work in herbal medicine shops and other businesses related to holistic care.

-- Accreditation is important, because it lets potential employers know that the student has received education adhering to national standards.
+- Students should make sure that the school is accredited, because it lets potential employers know that the student has received education adhering to national standards.

 Students interested in herbal medicine should look for an accredited program.
 Prospective students may also want to consider whether programs include training in business, modern science and Western medicine.